vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-05-operators.md

 Checks if the right operand contains the left operand.
 This operator works on arrays, strings, collections or any other type that has an appropriate *contains()* method.
-For strings it performs a substring search.
+For strings, it performs a substring search.

 Operators cannot be overloaded in Vala.
 There are extra operators that